 Fats are one of the three essential macronutrients which give us energy, besides proteins and carbohydrates.
 While the word has negative connotations, not all fats are the same.
-Certain fats are essential for absorbing vitamins from food, building nerve tissue, and fighting inflammation.
+Certain fats are essential for absorbing vitamins from food, building nerve tissue, and reducing inflammation.
 Other fats can lead to chronic diseases.

 Trans fats on food labels are a red flag, and though many people have the sense that the ingredient is bad for them, few understand why.